From Waste to Taste: The Journey of Sugarcane Bagasse Pulp into Eco-Friendly Tableware by Quit Plastic India

 The clean bagasse is then pulped, breaking it into fine fibres ready for moulding into various shapes and sizes.

-Step 4: Molding and Shaping
+Step 4: Moulding and Shaping

 The pulp is heated and pressure-moulded into plates, bowls, and other tableware.
 This stage is magical, as the waste material takes on a new, valuable form.